Last Updated on May 19, 2026

 • What are the false beliefs blocking people from buying it?

-• What information do they need to feel confident choosing your solution?
+• What information do they need to see to feel confident choosing your solution?

 Honestly?
 This is the game business bloggers should have been playing all along.

-Most bloggers are still operating under the assumption that the most traffic is the goal, but in the Ai-era our goal is qualified traffic โ€” targeting readers who are actively researching a solution or considering a purchase, not just looking for tips or information that an AI chatbot can provide.
+In the AI era, the goal is no longer the most traffic, it’s qualified traffic โ€” targeting readers who are actively researching a solution or considering a purchase, not just looking for tips or information that an AI chatbot is answering for them anyway.

-This means a shift away from writing mostly for the top of the funnel (when people are furthest away from a purchase) to writing topics designed for shoppers and buyers.
+This means a shift away from writing mostly for the top of the funnel (when people are furthest away from a purchase) to writing topics designed for active shoppers.

-• Write topics that shift false beliefs that block people from buying
+• Write topics that shift false beliefs that will block them from buying

 Belief-shifting content is powerful because every purchasing decision is a belief decision.
 People don’t buy because you gave them the best tips, they buy because they changed their mind about a problem.